Speed of sound peak in isospin QCD: a natural prediction of the Medium Separation Scheme

 However, it should be noted that the reference LQCD data per ensemble may be subjected to finite lattice spacing effects and uncontrolled systematics at the low and high $\mu_I$ limits. {}For this reason, Ref.~\cite{Abbott:2024vhj} has considered a Bayesian model mixing framework, combining the results from pQCD, LQCD and $\chi$EFT through a Gaussian process in what is called the GP-model.
 A comparison between the NJL description and the GP-model is presented in {}Fig.~\ref{fig:cs2_gpmodel}.
 Since the corresponding pion mass is $m_\pi = 139.57$ MeV in this case, we utilize the parameter set I. Once more, we see that only the MSS prescription can reproduce the qualitative behavior, although this time the speed of sound goes slightly above the reference data near the peak, and decreases slightly faster at intermediate isospin chemical potentials before converging to the conformal limit.
 Interestingly enough, the QMM results from Ref.~\cite{Andersen:2025ezj} (QMM A) and Ref.~\cite{Brandt:2025tkg} (QMM B) show the same overshoot and undershoot profile, and are in excellent agreement with the NJL results within the MSS.
 The fact that results obtained in a renormalizable model in the form of the QMM can be replicated by the MSS is another strong argument in favor of this regularization prescription.
 Also notable is the similarity between the $SU(2)$ and $SU(3)$ model descriptions, indicating that the strange quark plays a small role in this system.
 This can be anticipated, as the isospin imbalance has origin in the light quark sector.
 In regard to the TRS results, we once again cannot verify the existence of the peak or the convergence to the conformal limit.
-This is again a consequence of the vanishing of the pion condensate at high values of $\mu_I$, as seen in the previous case for the TRS. {}Furthermore, in the MSS, the height of the peak respects the upper bound $c_s^2 = 0.781$ of nuclear matter given in Ref.~\cite{Hippert:2024hum}, which was obtained through the calculation of hydrodynamic transport coefficients from first principles.
+This is again a consequence of the vanishing of the pion condensate at high values of $\mu_I$, as seen in the previous case for the TRS.

+In order to verify the dependence of our findings on the regularization method applied to the vacuum integrals, in {}Fig.~\ref{fig:cs2_gpmodel} we have also considered the result when using the Pauli-Villars (PV) regularization method within the MSS.
+We considered only the SU(2) case, which is representative enough as argued in the discussion of the results. {}For PV, the divergences can be of quadratic or logarithmic order in momentum.
+Hence, two additional terms are needed in the MSS scheme, more specifically, divergent loop functions are expressed as